 Bushels of all wheat, per acre, are the productivity measurement used for valuing dry cropland.
 As with irrigated cropland, this “measurement” is determined by environmental factors that affect the soil's ability to produce.
 The “factors,” or limitations, are the same as those used with irrigated cropland.

 Animal Unit Months or AUMs is the productivity measurement used for valuing rangeland.
 The term “AUM” is defined as the amount of forage required to sustain a 1,000 pound cow, with or without a calf, for one month.

 Commercial Personal Property

-- Property Location: This field on the personal property form must be completed to insure that the property is assessed in the appropriate tax district.
+Property Location: This field on the personal property form must be completed to ensure that the property is assessed in the appropriate tax district.
 A separate form should be completed for each location.

-- Update Reporting: After the first years reporting this office will generate and mail a personal property listing reflecting the information provided the previous year.
-Corrections, deletions and additions must be made to the forms and returned to this office by the March 1st deadline.
+Update Reporting: After the first year of reporting this office will generate and mail a personal property listing reflecting the information provided the previous year.
+Corrections, deletions, and additions must be made to the forms and returned to this office by the March 1st deadline.

 All property owners subject to taxation will be notified by the 4th Monday in April of each year with the mailing of Notice of Valuations.
 These assessments will have the estimated market value and the assessed value of the property reported and as with all assessments must be appealed within 30 days of the mail date if the owner objects to the value.